 Again, you will need to connect your Outlook Calendar account.
 Even if you already connected your Outlook account for the Email action, you will need to connect your account again for the Calendar action.
 These two actions require different permissions, and you will need to add your Outlook account for both actions separately.

-After connecting your Outlook Calendar account, you can specify the details of your event.
-You can configure both the start and end times of the event, or create an all day event.
-Just as in the email action, you can use values from the triggering record to populate the event details.
+After connecting your Outlook Calendar account, you can start to specify the details of the event you'd like to create.
+You can configure both the start and end times of the event or create an all-day event.
+Just as in the email action, you can also use values from the triggering record to populate the event details.

 When configuring the event, you must select a start time and end time.
 The input format of the date and time is flexible, and many formats should work.
 A few examples of formats that will work are:

 - 08/18/2020 at 6pm (if the time zone is excluded, it defaults to your calendar time zone)

 You can also set location, attendees, and configure video conferencing for the event.
 All attendees added will receive an email invitation to the event.

 Once again, you will need to click “Run test” to ensure that this step is configured properly.
 You should now see a new event in your Outlook calendar with the values you specified!